John-D-4/Ontology-and-Intel-Analysis-Fall-2024/RF-UTS.md

 - signal properties
 - processing capability
 ## Competency Questions
+- What is anomolous in a given location and time?
 - Is subject being followed?
 - What is subject transmitting?
 - What is subject's normal RF pattern of life (POL)?
 - Do collections indicate RF POL deviations?

  ```mermaid

 graph LR